-In contrast, RSO is produced using a solvent (a common technique) and is known not for its flavors, but for its extremely high potency, topical use, and DIY approach popularized by its founder.
+In contrast, RSO is produced using a solvent and is known not for its flavors.
+Mainly for its extremely high potency, topical use, and DIY approach popularized by its founder.

 The details of how the whipping process is done will determine the “fluffiness” and consistency of the concentrate.